iyerhari5/P3-BehavioralCloning/README.md

 Training data on Track 1 was provided by Udacity and I found that to be quite sufficient to train the model.
 On Track2, I created training data with two laps around the track.
 The training data consists of left, center and right camera images as well as the streering angle for the car to drive given the current images.
 All three images were used for the traning.
 The steering angles for the left and right cameras were adjusted by subtracing/adding a small value from the recorded steering angle.
-The total size of this basic training data was 58155 samples.
+The original images size of 160x320x3 was converted to a size of 66x200x3.
+Also the image format was converted to YUV color space.
+The total size of this basic training dataset was 58155 samples.

 The image below shows the distribution of the steering angles in this first training dataset.